 Okay, so they’re not the most stylish or, dare we say it, fashionable thing you can stick on a bicycle but if you want to stay dry then keeping the surface water off your butt and lower legs/feet will make a huge difference to your comfort and enjoyment.
 What 'guards you fit depends on your bike.

 If you have mounts and have the space and clearance you could fit traditional full-length mudguards like SKS Chromoplastics.
 If your frame doesn't have mounts, don't worry, there are lots of mudguards that will clip on to any bike, like Crud’s Race Guards.

 You don't need mudguard eyelets.
-Roadracers attach to the frame with reusable cable ties and some natty little brackets held on with rubber bands.
-That makes the Roadracer’s incredibly light at just 200g for the pair.
+Roadracers attach to the frame with Duotech 'Interloc' strips, which are a bit like industrial strength Velcro.
+That makes the Roadracer’s incredibly light at just 262g for the pair.

 The all-plastic construction means Roadracers are more fragile than chromoplastic guards, an issue for some riders.

 Our Buyer's Guide to Mudguards goes into great detail on the pros and cons of the different mudguards available, and will help you choose the right one for your bike.

 Punctures are easily the most annoying thing about cycling through the winter.
 They're more common during the winter, because the rain washes more sharp flints and pieces of glass on to the road and water also acts as an annoyingly good lubricant for sharp objects to slice through a tyre.